Kinto/kinto/docs/overview.rst

 and polling for changes, and not trying to resolve conflicts automatically.

-Basically, each object has a revision number which is guaranteed to be incremented after each modification. *Kinto* does not keep old revision of objects.
+Basically, each object has a revision number which is guaranteed to be incremented after each modification. *Kinto* does not keep old revisions of objects.

 Clients can retrieve the list of changes that occured on a collection of records since a specified revision. *Kinto* can also use it to avoid accidental updates